 Similarly, for other objects in the simulation (e.g., buoys, markers, totems, etc.) the true, simulated location is the origin of the link frame associated with the object.
-The image below illustrates this reference frame for the surmark4601 buoy (Can Buoy).
+The image below illustrates this reference frame for the mb_marker_buoy_white object.

-Figure 2: Illustration of origin link location for can buy object.
+Figure 2: Illustration of origin link location for mb_marker_buoy_white object.

-4.1.2.Task Names
+4.1.2.
+Task Names

 During every task the status of the task is published as a custom ROS task message over a ROS topic as detailed in the VRX Technical Guide.
-The name field of this task message uniquely specifies the current task, as detailed in the table below.
+The name field of this task message uniquely specifies the current task, as shown in the table below.

 Table 3: Task Naming

 Task Task Message Name

 Station-Keeping station_keeping

 Wayfinding wayfinding

 Landmark Localization and Characterization perception

-Traverse Navigation Channel navigation_course
+Wildlife Encounter and Avoid wildlife

-Dock scan
+Channel Navigation, Acoustic Beacon Localization and Obstacle Avoidance gymkhana

-Scan and Dock scan_and_dock
+Scan and Dock and Deliver scan_dock_deliver